MAHMUTGOKSU/CUSTOM-SHELL/README.md

 You can compile with the provided Makefiles.
 Run `make all` for more information.
 Note that running `cmake` in root will overwrite the makefiles.

+#info
+This project was the first project for our Comp304 operating systems project. we have built a custom shell that has several features.

 Contributor:
 BSAHLAN